Suikoden (video game): Development

 Suikoden took roughly two years to develop.
+Scenario Writer Yoshitaka Murayama cites inspiration for the story and setting from the novels Romance of the Three Kingdoms and The Eternal Champion.

 Audio

 The soundtrack was published by King Records and released in Japan on April 5, 1996.
 It was composed and arranged by Miki Higashino, Tappi Iwase (Tappy), Taniguchi Hirofumi, Mayuko Kageshita and Hiroshi Tamawari.
 The soundtrack contained 2 discs and a total of 48 tracks.

 Release

 Suikoden was released for the PlayStation in Japan on December 15, 1995.

 The Saturn version was released nearly three years after the PlayStation original.
 It is an enhanced port including new locations, new enemies, enhanced colors, and a new opening full motion video.